alh1m1k/goTerminalBt/README.md

 # GoConsoleBT
 ![Alt-текст](/playerMenu.png "Menu")

-It's Battle City inspired game for terminal.
-Game use text and ASCII control symbol as graphics.
+This is a terminal game inspired by the battle city.
+Game use text and ASCII control symbols as graphics.
 GoConsoleBT is a game engine and game prototype written fully on GO

 ### Platform
 Currently tested on Windows 10 and Debian 10.
 Use any modern terminal to start